telerik/blazor-docs/installation/nuget.md

 The command from the example below stores a token in the `%AppData%\NuGet\NuGet.config` file.
 Your original credentials cannot be obtained from this token.

 >note If you are unable to connect to the feed by using encrypted credentials, try the alternative approach of storing credentials in clear text explained below.
-The ASP.NET Core tooling this steps on does not fully support encrypted credentials.
+The ASP.NET Core tooling this step is based on does not fully support encrypted credentials.

 >caption Store Encrypted Credentials for the Telerik NuGet feed